oracle-livelabs/database-maa/zdm-physical-offline/prepare-source-db/prepare-source-db.md

 6. Ensure source database is using SPFILE.

+   Please note that this is no longer a requirement for Physical Offline Migration from ZDM 21.4 version.

-   Please ignore this step if you have provisioned the source database as per the instructions in this lab.
+   You can also ignore this step if you have provisioned the source database as per the instructions in this lab.

-   Follow the below steps for the source database provisioned using steps not mentioned in this livelab.
+   Follow the below steps for all the scenarios not mentioned above.

    Execute below statement using source database connection (established using step 1) to check whether SPFILE is in use.